batat222/dotfiles/README.md

-This repo contains some files from [1amSimp1e](https://github.com/1amSimp1e)'s [dotfiles](https://github.com/1amSimp1e/dots/tree/balcony%F0%9F%9A%8A)
+This repo contains some files from [1amSimp1e](https://github.com/1amSimp1e)'s [dotfiles](https://github.com/1amSimp1e/dots/tree/balcony%F0%9F%9A%8A) (it is only waybar rn)

-This repo is fork for now

 - Wallpaper folder is ~/Pictures/Wallpapers
 - tested only on arch